Frequently Asked Questions

 How do I apply for apprenticeship technical training?

-How do I apply for ACE-IT Foundation training?
+How do I apply for Youth Train in Trades Foundation training?

 How do I become indentured as an apprenticeship?

 You or your employer can print the Apprentice and Sponsor Registration Form from the Industry Training Authority website.
 Completed agreements are sent to ITA Customer Service.
 You will receive confirmation of your registration and a tradeworker identification number through the mail.